Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13526: after 25
 - 13527: 28 + old 478
 - 13528: 29 + 79 + knee from captives
+- 1352A: hiding almost from scratch, took only four buds from A421
 - 13534: after 13027
 - 13548: was squished in NewG
 - 1356C: after 6B